rajavaid77/agentic-ai-workshop/README.md

 ## Setup Instructions

-Follow these steps in your SageMaker Studio JupyterLab environment:
+### 1. Open Terminal in SageMaker Studio

-### 1. Clone the Workshop Repository

-Open a terminal in SageMaker Studio (File → New → Terminal) and run:
+Open a terminal in SageMaker Studio:
+- Navigate to File → New → Terminal

+### 2. Clone the Workshop Repository

+In the terminal, run:

 ```bash
 git clone https://github.com/kwangwl/amazon_bedrock_agentic_ai_workshop.git /home/sagemaker-user/workshop
 ```

-### 2. Download the Streamlit Access Script
+### 3. Download the Streamlit Access Script

 This script will generate the URL needed to access the Streamlit application running in your SageMaker Studio environment: